 - Always remove the green carrot tops of the carrots as soon as possible.
 These tops will draw all the moisture away from the carrots, helping them spoil faster.

-- If you plan to use your account within the next month or so, the best place to store them is in the refrigerator.
+- If you plan to use your carrots within the next month or so, the best place to store them is in the refrigerator.

 - If storing your own homegrown carrots, I recommend letting your carrots sit out in the sun for a day or two, this allows the outer skin of your carrots to dry out some before storing.